tailor-cms/xt/docs/example.md

 Now that we set the basic properties and specified how to initialize the component state, we can create Authoring component for our counter.
-It is not going to be the worlds most complex or usefull component; Author will have an option to click on a button, each time incrementing a counter.
+It is not going to be the world's most complex or useful component; Author will have an option to click on a button, each time incrementing a counter.
 Navigate to `packages/edit/src/components/Edit.vue` and paste the following code for our simple counter: